-Birds are quirky, it’s just an evolutionary fact.
+Birds are quirky.
+It’s an evolutionary fact.

-Ask Charles Darwin.
+Just ask Charles Darwin.
 His careful observation of these quirks helped uncover the secrets of evolution.
-It’s part of what makes them so fun to watch, right?
-They’ve each got their own special thing going on, their own unique style of survival.
+It’s part of what makes birds so fun to watch, right?
+They each have their own special thing going on, their own personal style of survival.

-The loggerhead shrike, also known as “butcher birds” are famous for impaling their prey on thorns or barbed wire.
+The loggerhead shrike, also known as “butcher birds,” are famous for impaling their prey on thorns or barbed wire.
 I know, pretty strange (and really gruesome).
 But they have a good reason for this rather violent behavior in that it helps them tear off bite-sized pieces of their prey.
 Clever, eh?

 Between 1966 and 2015, the global population of loggerhead shrike declined by over 75%, mostly as a result of the destruction of their habitat.
 Their story isn’t all bad news though.
 If provided with the open space it needs to hunt efficiently (like in Coyote Valley), this species has the potential to make a quick recovery thanks to its incredibly fast reproductive rate.

 In the spring, nearly the entire population of Swainson’s hawk migrates from Argentina to the grasslands and valley bottoms of North America to breed.
-But suitable habitat for this raptor is shrinking in California and places like Coyote Valley are becoming increasingly important for their survival.
+But suitable habitat for this raptor is shrinking in California, and places like Coyote Valley are becoming increasingly important for its survival.
 In fact, the first successful nesting of this species in Santa Clara County since the 1800s took place in Coyote Valley.

 Tricolored blackbird form some of the largest breeding colonies of any bird species in North America.
 They like to party (which in the bird world is a little strange).
 We’re talking massive nesting colonies that, when the population was healthy, consisted of more than 200,000 nests.

 But with nesting colonies that large, it’s difficult for this species to find suitable nesting habitat—especially as so much of it has been converted to agriculture or urban development.
 With the continued protection and restoration of Coyote Valley, however, these massive colonies could one day return to our corner of the Golden State.

-Coyote Valley still offers refuge for a few western burrowing owls, who spend their winters on the valley floor but leave in the summer to breed.
+Coyote Valley still offers refuge for a few western burrowing owls who spend their winters on the valley floor but leave in the summer to breed.
 Experts are concerned about the precipitous decline in year-round resident and breeding pairs throughout the state.
 It is likely breeding pairs will soon disappear from Santa Clara County if we do not actively protect and restore this habitat.

 After being rendered nearly extinct in California in the 1930s and ‘40s, this species has made a successful comeback.
 They depend on open valley floors like Coyote Valley to continue to flourish.

-Peninsula Open Space Trust (POST) protects and cares for open space, farms and parkland in and around Silicon Valley.
-Since its founding in 1977, POST has been responsible for saving more than 75,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
+Peninsula Open Space Trust (POST) protects open space on the Peninsula and in the South Bay for the benefit of all.
+Since its founding in 1977, POST has been responsible for saving more than 87,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
 Learn more